High praise for LowestRates.ca

 If you don't pay your bill in full by the due date, any balance that you carry over into the next billing period will be subject to interest charges.
 The activity on your account will also be reported to the credit bureaus in Canada, which can boost your credit score over time if you use your card responsibly.

-When it comes to credit cards, online comparison websites like LowestRates.ca serve consumers best.
+When it comes to credit cards, online comparison websites like LowestRates.ca can help you compare multiple credit cards to find the perfect one that fits all your needs.
 We have powerful comparison tools that let you search for cards by category or criteria.
-So whether you're shopping by rewards, annual fees, interest rates, or credit score, you'll always find the right card.
+So, whether you're shopping by rewards, annual fees, interest rates, or credit score, you'll always find the right card.
 And unlike bank websites, comparison sites let you compare offers from all the major credit card providers in Canada rather than in just one company.

-You'll be able to see how the best cards from retail banking giants like Scotiabank compare to the best cards from specialized providers like American Express.
+You'll be able to see how the best cards from top providers compare to the best cards from specialized providers like American Express.
 You'll also be able to view the best offerings in whichever credit card category you’re interested — you can compare your options side by side.
 Once you find the right card, just click the “Get Card” or “Apply Now” button, and we'll direct you to a secure application page for that credit card.

 What type of credit card should I get?

 Before you can find the perfect credit card, you need to know how you're going to use it and what kind of consumer you are.
 Do you pay off your card on time every month?
 How much do you spend?
 Do you make use of credit card rewards or is a low interest rate or another credit card feature more important to you?
-We offer a complete range of credit cards:
+We offer a complete range of credit cards and allow you to easily compare them side by side.

 How can I benefit by getting a credit card?